 One introductory Massage per Person

 2nd and subsequent Massage rates are listed below next to each Modality.
-There is a 60 min rate and 90 min rate.
+All Sessions are 60 minutes.
+With 10 minutes for undressing and consultation.

 -Pre-Natal: for expectant mothers (Past the first Trimester) experiencing all sorts of body aches and pains from lower back to hips, neck and shoulders.
 Also, headaches and migraines caused by hormonal changes.
-This massage is performed in the sideline position if client is already past the point of being able to lie comfortably on the stomach. $65/ 90 min not recommended.
+This massage is performed in the sideline position if client is already past the point of being able to lie comfortably on the stomach. $65

 Each Client will have the opportunity to purchase massage sessions on the very first visit at a discounted rate….read on to see how it works.

 Purchase the 4-Pack Session Series on day one and you get…